katarai/obs-whiteboard-lua/README.md

 2. Project your scene with either Windowed or Fullscreen Projector.
 3. Draw on your projected screen by left-clicking!

-You can add hotkeys for the following actions:
+You can add hotkeys for the following actions in the OBS settings:
 - Cycle colors (Yellow, Red, Green, Blue, White, Custom)
 - Cycle sizes (this cycles through all the even pixel sizes, e.g. 2, 4, 6, etc.)
 - Toggle eraser on/off